Payment reminder templates for overdue invoices - that work!

 Transfer speed and delivery time

-When sending a remittance payment, it's important to know how long it will take for the money to be received by the payee.
+When sending a remittance payment, it's essential to know how long it will take for the money to be received by the payee.
 Most companies offer various transfer speed options that vary in cost and delivery time.

 Top B2B payment remittance services

-Now that you've got a better idea of what to look for in a payment remittance service, it’s time to explore some of the top providers as an alternative to traditional pay remittance services, that come with additional benefits.
+Now that you've got a better idea of what to look for in a payment remittance service, it's time to explore some of the top providers as an alternative to traditional pay remittance services that come with additional benefits.

 Company